Cosmological Backgrounds of Gravitational Waves: Definition of gravitational waves

-For a full analysis of perturbation theory over a generic background to second order in $|h_\mn| = |\delta g_\mn| \ll 1$, we refer the reader to the excellent treatments of Refs.~\cite{Misner:1974qy,MaggioreBook,Flanagan:2005yc}.
+For a full analysis of perturbation theory over a generic background to second order in $|\delta g_\mn| \ll 1$, we refer the reader to the excellent treatments of Refs.~\cite{Misner:1974qy,MaggioreBook,Flanagan:2005yc}.
 Here, we only present the two main results that will be useful for us in the review: the definition of the GW energy momentum tensor, and the equation for the propagation of GWs on a curved background.
 Concerning the first point, the analysis of the Einstein equations at second order, shows that the effective energy momentum tensor of GWs is obtained by averaging the second order Ricci tensor.
-The result reads, in the Lorentz gauge and once all the spurious gauge modes have been removed,
+Denoting the metric perturbation as $h_{\mu\nu} = \delta g_{\mu\nu}$ and generalizing the trace-reserve metric perturbation definition as $\bar{h}_{\mu\nu} = h_{\mu\nu} - {1\over 2}\bar g_{\mu\nu}\bar g^{\alpha\beta}h_{\alpha\beta}$ (where $\bar g_{\mu\nu}$ is the background metric), the result reads, in the Lorentz gauge $\nabla^\mu \bar{h}_{\mu\nu} = 0$ and once all spurious gauge modes have been removed, as

-where $\nabla$ denotes the covariant derivative of the background space-time, and $\langle ...\rangle$ the averaging mentioned above over $\ell$ and/or $\tau$.
+where $\nabla$ denotes the covariant derivative with respect the background space-time metric, and $\langle ...\rangle$ an average over $\ell$ and/or $\tau$.
 The above GW energy momentum tensor must be inserted in the right hand side of the background Einstein equations, as any other form of matter.
 It contributes to the background space-time curvature as a term of order $\mathcal{O}(h^2/\lambdabar^2)$, which must satisfy $h^2/\lambdabar^2\lesssim 1/L_B^2$, where the $<$ sign applies if the background already contains a contribution from another (dominant) source of space-time curvature, whereas the $\simeq$ sign applies if the only contribution is due to the GWs.
 The consistency of the second order treatment is then manifest, since one has $|h_{\mn}| \lesssim \lambdabar/L_B$: the definition of GWs in the limit $\lambdabar/L_B\ll 1$ implies, therefore, that these are small perturbations, $|h_{\mn}|\ll 1$.
 From Eq.~\eqref{eq:GWenmontens} we see that the energy density of GWs becomes the well known expression